 Woodpecker does not allow the curly brackets anywhere in the content of the message outside of customization fields, and that means not in the HTML code too.
 Unfortunately, curly brackets are used in some formatting styles, like CSS, and sometimes they end up being copied to Woodpecker along with the content copied from another source.

-If you are getting this comment please check if there are no curly brackets in the body of your message somewhere.
-If there is none and you are still getting this error it means that there are probably some brackets in the HTML code.
+If you are getting information like in the picture above, please check if there are no curly brackets in the body of your message somewhere.
+If there is none and you are still getting this error, it means that there are probably some brackets in the HTML code.

 Here is the simple solution: